Justin-Bento/portfolio-site/src/content/projects/project-1.md

 ---
-title: 'EcoBuddy: Sustainable Living App'
+title: 'Evolve Camps'
-description: EcoBuddy is a mobile app that gamifies sustainable living.
-Users can set eco-friendly goals, track their carbon footprint, and earn virtual rewards for adopting environmentally conscious habits.
+description: Evolve Camps is a mobile app that specializes in integrated parking management.
+Its goal is to enable Humber College students to pay for parking tickets, processing and revenue control, active time log, and earn virtual rewards for adopting environmentally conscious habits.
 publishDate: 'Jan 02 2024'
 seo:
   image: